 Once you are done with all the above steps, you can test the connection that will show an alert message: Seems Ok!

 That’s it!
-Thanks for reading my post.
+Thanks for reading this post.
 Hopefully, it would have helped you overcome the issues that we have faced and pick a business intelligence tool that works for you.
-Also read my post on how business can minimize their losses by taking adequate precautions during a global outbreak.